kareszklub/roblib-rs/README.md

 ## server api

-the server commuinicates via standard websockets. the initial websocket endpoint is `/ws`
+the server communicates via standard websockets. the initial websocket endpoint is `/ws`

 the commands are plain text and have a format of: